wbamberg/idl-reference/docs/nsIDocShell.md

 pointing correctly to the page where the error ocurred, rather than to
 the error document page.
 You must provide either the aURI or aURL parameter.

-@param  aError         The error code to be displayed
-@param  aURI           nsIURI of the page where the error happened
-@param  aURL           wstring of the page where the error happened
-@param  aFailedChannel The channel related to this error

 #### Parameters ####